ITV Yorkshire: 1990s: Yorkshire-Tyne Tees Television plc

 Following rule changes in 1992, Yorkshire-Tyne Tees resumed their alliance under the name Yorkshire-Tyne Tees Television (YTTT) plc.
 The two stations were integrated to a far greater extent.
 Following the takeover, 292 jobs were axed at the two broadcasters; 174 at Leeds, and 115 at Newcastle, with a further three from airtime sales in London.
 Various programmes which had previously been shown at a regional pace were suddenly jolted forward to the furthest ahead point among YTV and Tyne Tees.
 YTV had to lose over 200 episodes of The Young Doctors to reach the Tyne Tees stage of the serial.
 Similarly Tyne Tees had to lose over 50 episodes of Blockbusters and two episodes of Prisoner: Cell Block H. Other programmes were also affected.

 On 6 December 1993, the North West franchise holder Granada Television launched a hostile takeover for LWT, worth £600 million.
 LWT tried to outstep the takeover bid by holding talks with Yorkshire Television and Scottish Television.
-Reports suggested if LWT made a bid for Yorkshire Television, it would also form an alliance with Anglia who would take over Tyne Tees Television.
+Reports suggested if LWT made a bid for Yorkshire Television, it would also form an alliance with Anglia Television who would take over Tyne Tees Television.
 By 7 January 1994 the merger talks between Yorkshire-Tyne Tees Television had collapsed because it had proven impossible to reach an agreement on a suitable structure for the new company.
 A few days earlier Anglia had withdrawn from the proposed alliance, making an LWT takeover of YTV impossible.

 The company faced a large revenue shortfall in 1993 of around £15 million, after financial irregularities in its advertising sales, where airtime was oversold, was uncovered by Laser Sales who took over responsibly of its advertising sales.
 Generally the bids submitted by both YTV and (then-independent) Tyne Tees were considered financially questionable, and the Independent Television Commission, predecessor to Ofcom, warned it came close to rejecting the YTV bid on financial quality grounds.
 The losses suffered by the company prompted the return of founder Ward Thomas as chairman, and Clive Leach was forced to resign.
 The rescue mission led by Ward Thomas saw profits recover by 1996, thanks to the cost-cutting measures implemented in the intervening years.